celestiaorg/docs/docs/concepts/submit-data.md

 Under the hood, fees are currently handled by specifying and deducting a flat fee.
 However gas price is often specifed by users instead of calculating the flat fee from the gas used and the gas price.
-Since the state machine not refunding users for unused gas, Gas price can therefore be calculated by dividing the total fee by the gas limit.
+Since the state machine does not refund users for unused gas, gas price is calculated by dividing the total fee by the gas limit.

 #### Estimating PFB gas